amp5/emoji_sa/Notebook.md

 **Reference**
 - Used https://rpubs.com/twgrant/132808 for code to make maps
 - Used https://github.com/today-is-a-good-day/Emoticons/blob/master/postEmoticons.R and http://opiateforthemass.es/articles/emoticons-in-R/ to help match emojis in tweets with correct emoji in dictionary

+- [ ] Use QGIS to come up with nice maps than R's maps or ggplot

 <p align="center">